Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 If you look closely at the flowers, the differences will be noticeable to the naked eye:

 1. Geranium flowers consist of 5 or 8 petals and have a symmetrical shape, located mostly singly, less often in inflorescences.
-In pelargonium, symmetry is observed along one axis - the upper petals are larger and the lower ones are smaller.
+In pelargonium, symmetry is observed along one axis - the upper petals are larger and the lower petals are smaller.

 Care